luHub/dev-commander/dev_linux_kenel.md

 ### Mitigations for CPU vulnerabilities
 ### Power management and ACPIO options

-ACPIO: Advanced Configuration and Power Interface
+ACPI: Advanced Configuration and Power Interface